yangzhiyuansibs/SSEalign/README.md

 2.4 Dynamic programming algorithm package

 The package of Dynamic programming algorithm package is recommended to download in https://github.com/noporpoise/seq-align.
 Please make sure to configure this package and add the path into the .bashrc before using SSEalign.
-The EMBOSS-strether package is also acceptable for dynamic programming algorithm but the file size is a bit larger.
+The EMBOSS package is also acceptable for dynamic programming algorithm but the file size is a bit larger.

 2.5 other suggestions